 The Farm, owned by the Parish, has for many years been generating a modest annual income for the Parish.
 The Peaslake Farm Working Group and the Council however, have jointly agreed that something should be done to improve the yard – and the Council hopes to sponsor and support a development aimed at improving the overall ‘benefit’ the Farm can bring to the whole community….

-In briefing possible housing providers and putting forward a planning application, the Parish Council needs to have an idea of how many and what size of homes are in demand.
-So if you are or might be interested in renting a home on this development, please can you let the Parish Council know, by e-mailing email@example.com with the size of home you would like to rent (CLICK HERE for the chart on maximum bedroom eligibility) and confirmation that you are either registered on Guildford Borough Council’s housing waiting list or qualify to be registered.
+If you are or might be interested in renting a home on this development, please CLICK HERE for the chart on maximum bedroom eligibility and ensure that you are either registered on Guildford Borough Council’s housing waiting list or qualify to be registered.

 Qualification to register on Guildford Borough Council’s Housing List:

 People over 16 will qualify for inclusion on the Register if they:

 - have a local connection with the Borough (past or present)

 - don’t own a home or have sold one within the past 5 years

 - have income or capital up to a threshold of: